iamciera/veinUpdate/README.md

 -  Is it possible to do a light experiment under the confocal?
 What would be the question that we would be asking?
 -  Is it possible to do a light experiment in more species?
 What would be the question?
 - Is there a way to increase auxin?
 Maybe applications?
 Increase Midvein? formation?
+- Maybe we can look at DR5::VENUS in Sun vs. Shade.
+Would the midvein florescence be greater?
+Is there a way to quantify?
+- How does DR5::VENUS change in response to light?
+Is there anyway to get at this?????!!!!!